$556,030Average Value$290Average Price per Sq Ft4Homes For Sale

 Larger Mansfield Township homes can be found along Fieldcrest Drive.

-Some Mansfield Township homes have solar panels.
+Some Mansfield Township homes have solar panels to generate their own electricity.

 1/2